-In our school we have four core principles that govern everything we do, and every decision we make, always underpinned by the Christian values of truth, justice, forgiveness, generosity and respect.
+In our school we have four core principles that govern everything we do, and every decision we make, always underpinned by the Christian values of Courage, Respect, Forgiveness, Kindness, Hope and Fairness.
 This document explains our core principles and lets you know what you can expect from our school.
 These values and principles influence our curriculum, our relationships and our provisions and you will be able to recognise these influences when you speak to us or come into school.

 Developing open-mindedness and spiritual awareness